EV Company News For The Month Of October 2017

 - GM to launch two new electric vehicles within 18 months, 20 electric and hydrogen fuel-cell vehicles globally by 2023.
 And "GM believes the future is all electric."

-- Ford forms "Team Edison".
+- Ford forms "Team Edison."
 Ford is on track to deliver 13 electrified vehicles over the next five years.

 - VW plans large $1.7 billion investment to bring electric trucks and buses to market.